OUR PARTNERS

 Anthony Heinz May is an emerging New York City sculptor and painter with site installations throughout the country, overlapping ideas and contexts of city life and people’s interaction with technology as they meet and approach cycles found in nature (Nature’s Keystone)

-Ivan Neaigus was a multi-media artist from Langley on Whidbey Island who died in July 2021.
+Ivan Neaigus was a multi-media artist from Langley, Washington, on Whidbey Island who died in July 2021.
 His family and local community wanted his legacy remembered so that a prime example of his stone work became part of the Sculpture Forest (Sunrise / Sunset)

-Greg Neal is a talented metal sculptor from Coupeville, Washington who specializes in representing the beauty of birds in various types of steel (Soaring Eagle and Attacking Eagle)
+Greg Neal is a talented metal sculptor from Coupeville, Washington, who specializes in representing the beauty of birds in various types of steel (Soaring Eagle and Attacking Eagle, and past Gliding Albatross)

 Kirk Seese is a multi-disciplinary artist from Maryland who has created murals, sculptures, and large scale installations across the country, spanning many materials, genres, and creative utilizations of technology in creating art (The Feather)

-Andrew Woodard is a nationally exhibited sculptor and educator from Madrid, New Mexico with a special interest in creating sculpture that serves as habitat for birds and bees, while he also enables others to participate in art through technology (Life Tree)
+Andrew Woodard is a nationally exhibited sculptor and educator from Bloomington, Indiana, with a special interest in creating sculpture that serves as habitat for birds and bees, while he also enables others to participate in art through technology (Life Tree)

 Donors